openedx/openedx-events/openedx_events/event_bus/avro/README.rst

     event_serializer = AvroSignalSerializer(USER_SIGNAL)

-You can then use the ``to_dict`` method on the serializer to convert events to avro records, as well as the ``schema_dict`` property to configure an Avro-based serializer for use with an event bus.
+You can then use the ``to_dict`` method on the serializer to convert events to Avro records, as well as the ``schema_dict`` property to configure an Avro-based serializer for use with an event bus.